$263,535Average Value$141Average Price per Sq Ft11Homes For Sale

 Wellington hosts a major county fair and small festivals

-The Lorain County Fair is the village's biggest annual event and the third-largest fair in Ohio.
+The Lorain County Fair is the village's biggest annual event and one of the largest fairs in Ohio.
 It attracts people from all over the state and country with its grandstand events, derby competitions and show animals.
 "We'll get people from a couple of states away coming in to visit family, and they'll specifically plan their trip around the fair," Zacharias says.
 Outside fair season, the community hosts a spring garden tour, Independence Day fireworks and a Christmas in the Village event.
 In the fall, vendors sell handmade goods outside the village hall during Harvest of the Arts.
 The community also has the Lorain and West Virginia Excursion Railway, which offers train rides to the public.
 Most excursions are for major holidays, but Wine on the Rails and the Bluegrass Train are popular summer events.

 Wellington’s 2025 Lorain County Fair drew cheerful crowds to browse local vendors, with horseback riding stealing the spotlight as a family favorite.